vishakhpk/vishakhpk.github.io/index.md

 I did my undergrad at the [National Institute of Technology - Karnataka](https://www.nitk.ac.in/) where my thesis was advised by [Prof. Sowmya Kamath](https://infotech.nitk.ac.in/faculty/sowmya-kamath-s).

-Here's my [CV](./assets/img/cv.pdf).
+Here's my [CV](./assets/img/cv.pdf) and [Google Scholar page](https://scholar.google.com/citations?user=OeBKZ8AAAAAJ&hl=en&oi=ao).
 Head over to my [personal blog](https://paddyspen.wordpress.com/) for more light hearted content.
 All the other relevant links are in the footer.

 ### Papers